 The bill aims to enhance the regulated sports wagering industry in Washington State by amending existing laws and introducing new provisions.
 It clarifies the definition of "sports wagering" to include various types of sporting events, such as professional, collegiate, Olympic, and esports competitions.
 Notably, it prohibits wagering on specific aspects of collegiate sports involving participants enrolled in Washington educational institutions, including individual performances and in-game decisions made by coaches or officials.
-Additionally, the bill allows for the transmission of gambling information over the internet for sports wagering, provided that wagers are placed only when customers are physically present at tribal gaming facilities.
+Additionally, the bill allows for the transmission of gambling information over the internet for sports wagering, provided that wagers are placed only when customers are physically present at a tribe's gaming facility.

 Statutes affected: